 A single round the islands race for the cruising classes and a quick windward-leeward followed by a passage race for the racing classes, was the order of the day and PRO Simon James got them off clean and without delay.

-While East Marine Emagine (AUS) won the first race of the IRC I series yesterday, it has since been a show of speed from the largest in the class, Ray Roberts’ TP52 Team Hollywood (AUS) – two wins today brings their tally to four wins from five races, and puts them comfortably at the top of the standings.
+While East Marine Emagine (AUS) won the first race of the IRC I series yesterday, it has since been a show of speed from the largest in the class, Ray Roberts’ TP52 Team Hollywood (AUS) – two wins today bring their tally to four wins from five races and puts them comfortably at the top of the standings.

 Meanwhile, the ’40’-footers are enjoying some close racing with the two Sydney 40’s just having the edge.
-A second for Rerefine (AUS) in Race 1 today and an OCS resulting in a sixth place finish Race 2 moves them into third overall behind fellow Sydney 40 East Marine Emagine who finished the day with a 6,3 scoreline.
+A second for Rerefine (AUS) in Race 1 today and an OCS resulting in a sixth-place finish in Race 2 moves them into third overall behind fellow Sydney 40 East Marine Emagine who finished the day with a 6,3 scoreline.
 The rapidly improving Loco (SIN), however, is catching up and sit just one point off the podium.
-With the drop race now in play, and each of the second to fourth placed boats having a sixth on their card, every race place with make a difference over the final two days.
+With the drop race now in play, and each of the second to fourth-placed boats having a sixth on their card, every race place with making a difference over the final two days.

 Equally close is the battle for third and it was the smallest in the class, the Mumm 30 Judy (CHN) sailed by a Chinese crew, corrected out ahead of Krabi Boat Lagoon Piccolo (GBR) to claim their first podium of the series.
 The tables were turned in Race 2 with Krabi Boat Lagoon Piccolo claiming third, just 30 seconds behind Sailescapes Farrgo Ladies in second.